GET THE INSIDE TRACK -

-I’m not a connoisseur of Vietnamese food but guests from LA swore it was the best they had every eaten and since then everybody has agreed so do try Pho 20 if you love the soup dishes and everything can be taken away too.
+I’m not a connoisseur of Vietnamese food but guests from LA swore this is the best they had every eaten in and since then everybody has agreed, so do try Pho 20 if you love soup dishes.
+Everything can be taken away too.
 It’s on our side of the road on the way to the Place.

-The Grand Dame of the Place is the Brasserie Wepler, this sumptuous art deco brasserie specializes in oysters and other seafood in winter but has a varied menu for those that are not tempted by a huge seafood platter.
+The Grand Dame of the Place is the Brasserie Wepler, this sumptuous art deco brasserie specializes in oysters and other seafood in winter but does have a varied menu for those that are not tempted by a huge seafood platter.

 10 steps off Place de Clichy is Le Cyrano with its walls covered in original mosaics and smoky stained glass over 100 years old, this is a cool bar for the younger crowd serving tapas in the evenings to the crowd spilling onto the pavement and at lunchtime excellent, large open sandwiches and salads.
 Excellent value.

 Evenings only, from 6pm, if all you need is a light meal and a great glass of wine, try the Bistrot des Cinéastes which you will find inside the private cinema about 20m north of the Place.
 Go inside, past the ticket queue up the stairs to the super-relaxed bar.

 If the idea of a steaming pot of mussels tempts you then Léon (a chain, but a great one) serves the best!
 You can have as many ‘frites’ as you wish, just ask them to keep them coming – I love the mussels in Dijon mustard option as it has overtaken my love for curry sauce.

 I will always encourage guests to eat in Montmartre.
 I love wandering through the area, there’s lots for the tourists to do but it’s still a relaxed environment where local French people live so it has kept its charm.
 It’s still full of great cafés and restaurants if you avoid the main squares.